Vizzuality/zoon/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.1

-* System dependencies

-* Configuration
+* Rails version: 5.0.1

-* Database creation

-* Database initialization
+* Database creation:

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Locally is using sqlite3

+* Import data from github:

+`rails import:modules`

+Requires setting up the GITHUB_AUTH_TOKEN on the **.env** file.